few

 From Middle English fewe, from Old English fēaw (few), from Proto-West Germanic *fau, from Proto-Germanic *fawaz (few), from Proto-Indo-European *peh₂w- (few, small).

-Cognate with Old Saxon (few), Old High German fao, (few, little), Old Norse fár (few), Gothic 𐍆𐌰𐌿𐍃 (faus, few), Latin paucus (little, few) (whence English pauper, poor etc.).
-More at poor.
+Cognate with Old Saxon (few), Old High German fao, (few, little), Old Norse fár (few), Gothic 𐍆𐌰𐌿𐍃 (faus, few).
+Also related with Latin paucus (little, few) and pauper (poor), from which latter English poor and pauper; see these.

 Pronunciation